linux-riscv/tuxrun/docs/tests.md

 !!! info "ltp parameter"
     The `SKIPFILE` parameter is not mandatory but allows to specify a skipfile present on the root filesystem.

+!!! info "ltp sharding"
+    In order to run ltp with sharding, define `SHARD_NUMBER` to the number of shards and `SHARD_INDEX` to the shard to run.
+The list of ltp tests will be sharded by`SHARD_NUMBER` and only the `SHARD_INDEX` part will be ran.

 !!! warning "KUnit config"
     In order to run KUnit tests, the kernel should be compiled with